Frequently Asked Questions

 Be aware that some hospitals provide private ambulances or encourage taxi's to ensure you end up in their clinics, which if you're not careful can lead to you being trapped in their care with large bills to pay.

 However, we appreciate that some countries, even within the EEA, do not offer the same high standard of care we are used to with the NHS, plus the language barrier can be daunting when you're on your own in a foreign hospital.
 Research the local facilities in advance and make sure you call the emergency assistance team at the very earliest opportunity.

-NEVER provide your payment card details or give your passport to a hospital or clinic.
+NEVER provide your payment card details to a hospital or clinic.

 Where does it say "Repatriation" in the policy document?

 There are a lot of things covered by these policies so it's sometimes hard to find exactly what you are looking for.
 The Trackday Organiser (TDO) will want to see the word "Repatriation" to ensure you can get home in the event of an incident on track, in addition to cover for emergency medical treatment costs.

 If you look for Page 19 in the top right hand corner of the repatriation policy document pages, you will see three bullets under the word "We will pay for", e.g.

 - Additional travel, accommodation and repatriation costs to be made for, or by, you and for any one other person who is required for medical reasons to stay with you, to travel to you from your home country or to travel with you, where it is deemed medically necessary.